Scale your business with our modular plugins.

 How to edit WooCommerce My Account page programmatically - Template files

-Now open the dashboard.php file and make some small changes to make sure it’s working properly.
+Now, open the dashboard.php file and make some minor changes to ensure it’s working correctly.
 That’s it!
 You’ve just learned how to override a WooCommerce template file.
 That’s the first step.
 Now, let’s take it a step further and see how to customize the My Account page.

 Now that you know how to override template files, let’s see how to edit the WooCommerce My Account page programmatically.
 In this section, we’ll show you how to customize the main dashboard of the My Account page.
 By the end of this process, your My Account page will look like this: